jceminer/cn_gpu_miner/README.md

 JCE lets the OpenCL driver allocate computing power progressively, and does not push the card at max immediately.\
 **It starts at ~80% speed and grows up to 100% in about 5 minutes.** So let the miner warm up before comparing its speed to other miners.

+## Fees

+Current fees are:
+* 0.9% on the GPUs
+* 1.5% on the AES CPUs
+* 3.0% on the non-AES CPUs

+If you mix CPU and GPU, fees are adjusted proportionally.

 ## Configuration